-500.5 ADMISSIONS POLICY
+500.5 ADMISSIONS and LOTTERY POLICY

-The objective of this policy is to allow the school to operate at a full capacity of 120 students with an average of 30 students per grade in the first-year operation.
+The objective of this policy is to allow the school to operate at a full capacity of 140 students with an average of 35 students per grade.
 The executive director and board of directors may increase one or more grade's capacity by a resolution and without changing this policy.
 The executive director and board of directors may also cap a grade's capacity based on staff availability.

-A. In accordance with MN State law 124E.11 ADMISSION REQUIREMENTS AND ENROLLMENT, all students who submit timely applications to Kalon Prep Academy will be awarded places unless the number of applications exceeds the capacity of the program, class or grade level.
-In this case, all available places will be filled in order of application date.
+In accordance with MN State law 124E.11 ADMISSION REQUIREMENTS AND ENROLLMENT:

+A. All students who submit timely applications to Kalon Prep Academy will be awarded places unless the number of applications exceeds the capacity of the program, class or grade level.

-- B. Kalon Prep Academy shall not discriminate against any student based on "race," color, ethnicity, sex, age, national origin, ancestry, religion or creed, status with regard to public assistance, sexual orientation, disability, intellectual ability, prior measures of achievement or aptitude, athletic ability, or for any other basis that would be unlawful for a public or charter school. - C. Kalon Prep Academy is a 9-12 high school.
-Students must have completed 8th grade and be at least 14 years old by September 1 to be accepted at Kalon Prep Academy.
+B. Kalon Prep Academy shall not discriminate against any student based on "race," color, ethnicity, sex, age, national origin, ancestry, religion or creed, status with regard to public assistance, sexual orientation, disability, intellectual ability, prior measures of achievement or aptitude, athletic ability, or for any other basis that would be unlawful for a public or charter school.